Welcome to McCamey, Texas

-A “rough and ready” oasis in the desert for investors, builders and entrpreneurs, we have "lots to build on", with many incentives available through our Economic Development Corporation.
+A “rough and ready” oasis in the desert for investors, builders and entrepreneurs, There's "lots to build on", with many incentives available through the Economic Development Corporation.

 “The Wind Energy Capital of Texas” is located in Upton County, in an area known as the Permian Basin.
-Over 1,800 residents work in area oil fields and wind farms or are employed by the many support and public services McCamey has to offer.
+Over 1,800 residents work in area oil fields, wind farms or employed by the many support,retail and public services McCamey has to offer.

-This family-oriented community has much to offer residents and visitors alike.
+This family-oriented community has much to offer residents and visitors.
 Three public parks with playgrounds, outdoor lap pools, a skatepark, and the verdant 9-hole regulation length McCamey Golf Course & Country Club.

 The Independent School District boasts a renovated Middle School (with upgraded Tech Lab), and brand-new Elementary School, new buses and resurfaced track.
-A recently built state-of-the-art new Wellness Center, offers exercise classes and training.
+A state-of-the-art Wellness Center, offers exercise therapy, classes and strength training.

 McCamey's Wind Energy Capital of Texas Cook-Off & Festival, is held annually late September in Santa Fe Park.
 Many other events, such as Santa in the Square, Community Easter Egg Hunts, themed 5K/Fun Runs hosted by the Wellness Center, public dances, Trunk-or-Treats, the Style Show and the Veterans Day & Homecoming Parades are celebrated throughout the year.